vmware-tanzu/community-edition/docs/site/content/docs/edge/ref-vsphere.md

 If your vSphere environment uses untrusted, self-signed certificates to authenticate connections, you must verify the thumbprint of the vCenter Server when you deploy a management cluster.
 If your vSphere environment uses trusted certificates that are signed by a known Certificate Authority (CA), you do not need to verify the thumbprint.

+### vCenter Server Appliance with embedded Platform Services Controller

-You can use either SSH and OpenSSL or the Platform Services Controller to obtain certificate thumbprints.
+On vSphere 7, you can obtain a vCenter Server certificate thumbprint using SSH and OpenSSL or govc.

-### vCenter Server Appliance
+#### Option 1: Use SSH and OpenSSL

-You can use SSH and OpenSSL to obtain the certificate thumbprint for a vCenter Server Appliance instance.
+If SSH is enabled on the vCenter Server Appliance, you can use SSH and OpenSSL to obtain the certificate thumbprint the instance.

 1. Use SSH to connect to the vCenter Server Appliance as `root` user.